- Student Experience

 We offer a wide variety of services to our hosted clients so the OSL can help offload work from your machine and/or infrastructure team.
-This list is not exhaustive, just intended to give a better idea of the types of services we provide.
+This list is not exhaustive, but is intended to give a better idea of the types of services we provide.

 We offer virtual machines utilizing an open source stack consisting of Ganeti and the KVM hypervisor.
 We have a cluster for small projects and offer VMs that range in specs from 512M RAM/10G disk to 2G RAM/30G disk, all with full redundant storage.
 Ganeti is an Infrastructure as a Service (IaaS) platform that we primarily use for long running VMs that need minimal changes.
 We provide minimal admin access to the VMs to project owners.